Why is age important?

 Although great care is taken to make sure you are definitely ready to start treatment, sometimes unforeseen issues arise.

 Despite having your stimulation dose tailored to you with your AMH result, sometimes women unexpectedly respond poorly to the treatment, or may respond worse than expected.
-Often you would be warned of this if your AMH or antral follicle count was low at the time of your initial investigations, or if a previous cycle had also had a suboptimal outcome.
+Often you would be warned of this if your AMH or antral follicle count was low at the time of your initial investigations, or if a previous cycle had also had a sub-optimal outcome.

-The nurses will explain your response to treatment to you after each scan or blood test appointment and if less than 3 follicles have grown, the consultant would decide to cancel your cycle.
+The nurses will explain your response to treatment to you after each scan or blood test appointment and if less than 3 follicles have grown, the consultant may decide to cancel your cycle.
 Sometimes, if circumstances allow, your IVF cycle may be converted to an IUI cycle whereby you are inseminated with your partner’s or your donor’s sperm.
 If this option is chosen for you, the nurse will fully explain what this entails.

 Ovarian cysts can develop either before or during a treatment cycle and often are not harmful.